Robert John Kerr: Death

 On 8 November 1997, he was killed in mysterious circumstances.
 His charred body was found on wasteground 20 yards from a burnt-out boat that had blown up as he was towing it on a trailer.
 Police and firemen made the discovery after rushing to the scene of the explosion and subsequent fireball which had consumed the craft.
 This occurred on the main Newry to Warrenpoint road.
 Kerr was 54 years old at the time of his death, and his body was so badly damaged by the flames that he had to be identified by the documents in his wallet.
 According to McPhilemy he had made loose arrangements to meet Kerr immediately prior to his death.
 By that time he had become disillusioned with loyalism.

 A post mortem revealed that he had died in a "vapour explosion".
 Police believe he had been towing the boat on a trailer; when he climbed on the deck, his cigarette ignited the gas, causing a fireball.
 His death was ruled accidental.

-A petrol bomb attack was carried out the previous August by the LVF against the home Kerr shared in Glandore Terrace, Portadown with his common-law wife, Muriel Richardson.
+A petrol bomb attack had been carried out the previous August by the LVF against the home Kerr shared in Glandore Terrace, Portadown with his common-law wife, Muriel Richardson.
 Richardson was hospitalised for smoke inhalation.
 This attack was followed by a death threat against Kerr.
 Richardson later testified before a Crown Court jury at Newry that Kerr had lived in fear of the Wright-led LVF after he had accused them of extortion and intimidation.
 She was a witness for the prosecution at the trial of James Alexander Gribben who was facing charges of conspiring with Kerr to destroy his 36 ft motor cruiser the "Lorna Doon" between 24 March and 8 November 1997 in order to claim compensation from an insurance company.
 Gribben was found guilty and sentenced to a jail term.
 LVF leader Billy Wright was shot dead by the Irish National Liberation Army (INLA) in an ambush at the Maze Prison in December 1997 while being transported to the prison's visitors' block.

 Kerr was posthumously described by Mike Browne in The People as a former Mid-Ulster UDA brigadier.